chuducthang77/GAN/notes.md

 - Upsampling: Bilinear, linear interpolation
 - Transposed Convolutions: center-pixel have been influenced more than other pixel (checkerboard pattern)
     - Note: upsampling = predefined method, transposed convolutions = learnt filter

+# Summary for article "Deconvolution and Checkerboard Artifacts"

+- Observations: uneven overlap happens when kernel size not divisible by the stride
+- Stride 1 deconvolution removes artifacts that divide their size and reduces artifacts that less than their size
+- Not only GAN's problem
+- GAN: not generator, discriminator and gradient
+- Solution:
+    - Stride is divided by kernel size
+    - nearest neighbor resize or bilinear interpolation then convolution